jhumelsine/jhumelsine.github.io/_posts/2025-06-23-test-layers.md

 ## The Ice Cream Cone: Heavy on Manual System Testing
 <img src="https://jamdownfoodie.com/wp-content/uploads/2021/07/jmacian-grape-2-1920x2560.jpg" alt="Ice Cream Cone" title="Image Source: https://jamdownfoodie.com/grapenut-ice-cream/" width = "20%" align="right" style="padding: 35px;">

-This was the test strategy for most of my career.
+[Ice Cream Cone](https://bugbug.io/blog/software-testing/ice-cream-cone-anti-pattern/) was the test strategy for most of my career.
 There’s an emphasis upon System Testing, as represented by the broad top of the ice cream cone.
 There are fewer Integration Tests in the narrow middle and even fewer Unit Tests at the almost non-existent bottom.

 We had dedicated QA testers whose mission was to test our system to ensure it was ready for release.
 QA testers were the final quality gate before deploying the system and releasing it to the customer.
 There was often an adversarial relationship between developers and testers.
 Developers would often become annoyed when testers found a bug in their code.
 Would developers prefer for users to have had find their bugs instead?